JoaoFerreira165/Controlo-Monitorizacao-Postural/README.md

 # ControloMonitorizacaoPostural

+cd Controlo-Monitorizacao-Postural

-npm init
+npm install         (install libraries)

-npm start
+npm start           (in cmd)

-npm run devicesimulator
+npm run devicesimulator    (in new cmd, needs to both running at same time)